-We tend to think grief is about sadness and missing a person, but it’s often more complex.
-It can lead to a whole array of feelings and responses.
+We tend to think grief is about sadness and missing a person, but it’s usually more complex.
+It can lead to a whole range of responses.
 For some people it can be overwhelmingly emotional, while others may feel disconnected and numb.

 Grief can impact our daily routines, our relationships, our identity, and our whole perspective of the world.
 Many people feel that ‘everything changes’ after they experience a significant bereavement.